 They aren’t your typical self-help books.
 Each has fun illustrations and bite-sized motivational messages that even exhausted teens can digest.

-My daughter enjoyed them, and I hope your teen will too.
-I’ve even looked at them myself when I needed a boost.
-Check out my anxiety story.
+My teenager enjoyed them, and I hope your teen will too.
+I’ve even looked at some of them myself when I needed a boost.

 Book Recommendations for Anxious or Depressed Teens